OrchardCMS/OrchardCore/src/docs/reference/modules/Resources/README.md

 This script will then be available for the tag helper or API to register by name.

-Additionally, we can use the `SetDependencies` method to ensure the script of style are loaded after their dependency.
+Additionally, we can use the `SetDependencies` method to ensure the script or style is loaded after their dependency.

 ```csharp
 public class ResourceManagementOptionsConfiguration : IConfigureOptions<ResourceManagementOptions>